Stamford High School, Lincolnshire: Second World War

 During the Second World War, 117 girls from the coeducational Mundella Grammar School were evacuated to Stamford.
 They arrived by train on 5 September 1939 and returned on 12 March 1940.

 In September 1939, 352 girls from the Camden School for Girls were evacuated to Uppingham School in Rutland but this did not work out and, in October 1939, the Camden girls were subsequently moved to the market town of Grantham to be educated at Kesteven and Grantham Girls' School.
 After 5 terms in Grantham, the Camden girls were relocated to Stamford in March 1941.
 The girls stayed in Stamford for seven additional terms, leaving the school in summer 1943.
 Stamford girls were unaccustomed to the city dwellers and Camden girls' distinctive green school uniform stood out in the town.

 Merger

 In recent years, Stamford High School and the boys' Stamford School were united under the leadership of a single principal as the Stamford Endowed Schools, with sixth-form teaching carried out jointly between Stamford School and Stamford High School.
 Stamford Endowed Schools as an organisation also included Stamford Junior School, a co-educational establishment for pupils aged between 2 and 11 years (the two other school taught pupils aged 11–18).

 Stamford Endowed Schools became co-educational from September 2023 and fully co-educational in every year group from 2024.
 The old Stamford High School site is now used as a bespoke sixth-form campus, named 'St Martin's'.

-School traditions

-The school had a house system for all students with houses named after famous heroines: Cavell, Beale, Anderson and Eliot.

-When the school merged with Stamford School, the houses from both schools were also merged with Beale and Anderson becoming years 7–9 houses and Eliot and Cavell becoming years 10–13 houses.